 Once you connect the round and begin working in a circular pattern, it will obviously be half of that length.
 The completed headband measures 9.75 inches when laid flat on the table.

 In this ear warmer pattern, the head circumference is 23 inches.
-Since we’re creating a headband that’s worked in a round, you’ll need to chain (or, in this pattern, I used foundation stitches as they stretch better) until you have approximately 20-21 inches.
+Since we’re creating a headband that’s worked in the round, you’ll need to chain (or, in this pattern, I used foundation stitches as they stretch better) until you have approximately 20-21 inches.

 Modern Men’s Crochet Headband Pattern

-Kitchen Towel Crochet Pattern PDF
+Crochet Men’s Headband Pattern PDF

 Men’s Ear Warmer Crochet Pattern